AymanSdk/nextoria-hub/TEAM_MANAGEMENT_GUIDE.md

 ## Need Help?

-For issues or questions, contact the admin at `aymane-sadiki@nextoria.studio`.
+For issues or questions, contact your workspace admin or check the documentation in the `/docs` folder.